kimyearho/Metube-electron/README.md

 ### What's new ?
 I am using vue to improve the performance and problems of existing SharePod (v1). <br> We have resolved and redesigned many of the problems we encountered in developing v1.

-### Do you want to open source?
-As a music player, we will provide it as open source if it is developed and stabilized to a certain extent.

 ### Reference
 This app is currently in beta.
 The beta version does not support automatic updates.